 Prerequisites

-Before you perform the operations that are described in this topic, make sure that you have completed the following preparations:
+Before performing the operations described in this topic, make sure you have completed the following preparations:

-Deep Learning Containers (DLC) and EAS of PAI are activated and a default workspace is created.
+Deep Learning Containers (DLC) and EAS of PAI are activated on a pay-as-you-go basis and a default workspace is created.
 For more information, see Activate PAI and create a default workspace.

 An Object Storage Service (OSS) bucket is created to store training data and the model file obtained from model training.
-For information about how to create a bucket, see Create buckets.
+For information about how to create a bucket, see Quick Start.

 Prepare training data

-You can prepare training data by using one of the following methods:
+You can prepare training data using one of the following methods:

 Method 1: Build a training dataset based on data preparation strategies and data format requirements.